sjmisina/election-analysis/README.md

 + Visual Studio Code, 1.57.1

 ## Summary
 The analysis of the election shows there were a total of ***369,711*** votes cast in this election.
-This project pulls out the unique names of the candidates, and tabulates their individual votes across all counties.

 ![Total Votes](Resources/PNG/Total_Votes.png)

+This project pulls out the unique names of the candidates, and tabulates their individual votes across the entire district.
 #### The candidates were:
 1. Charles Casper Stockham
 2. Diana DeGette
 3. Raymon Anthony Doane

 #### The candidate results were: